clarencesubia/Cloud/Zscaler/Zscaler/README.md

 - Python 3.x installed on your system
 - Required Python libraries: argparse, requests
 - ZPA client ID and client secret environment variables (ZPA_CL_ID and ZPA_SC)
+- Segment Groups and Server Groups to be used must be pre-existing

 ```bash
 pip3 install -r requirements.txt